-The products and services represented on these web pages represents one small facet of our "About Us" story.
+The products and services described on these web pages represents one small facet of our "About Us" story.
 None of this would have been possible without the individuals whose personalities, talents and energy helped contribute to our success.

 In June of 1988, after 10 years at Emory University Hospital, Emory University, I left to start Fain and Company (FCO INC.).
 Our mission at the time was to provide patient and staff education to the health care industry.
 Services included video production, computer-based training, custom programming, and consultation services.
 Clients included Egleston Children’s Hospital, now part of Children’s Healthcare of Atlanta, Emory University, The Carter Center, Coke, Georgia Tech, et.al.

 Computer Based Training

 On a parallel track, Julian Ann Purcell, cardiac critical-care specialist at Emory University Hospital, teamed up with FCO to develop a series of computer-based training modules for critical-care nursing.
 The product, “12-Lead ECG Interpretation”, “Basic Dysrhythmias” and “12-Lead ECG Case Studies”, were distributed by the American Association of Critical-Care Nurses (AACN).

 With generous support from Hewlett Packard and the AACN, we sponsored a self-paced computer lab which featured our CBT tutorials.
 Participants received CEU credit for their participation.
 The content included unit tests, and every year nurse educators would request new, or modified, test content.
 Customized test development was time consuming and not easily adaptable to the needs and audiences of every nurse educator/critical-care instructor.